 The ugly truth is that climate change is, and will continue to upset every aspect of society from agriculture, energy, the economy, transportation, education, and even defense.

 The papal encyclical has the potential to educate and inspire a massive population to embrace responsible stewardship.
-It will likely used by at least 1 billion Catholics, a large audience by anyone’s standards.
+It will likely be used by at least 1 billion Catholics, a large audience by anyone’s standards.

 – Lin Sabones